vivek-0509/The-Library-Theater/README.md

 - Add/remove movies from your watchlist

 ### 📋 Watchlist Features
--Persistent storage of favorite books and movies -One-click add/remove functionality
+- Persistent storage of favorite books and movies
+- One-click add/remove functionality
--Separate sections for books and movies
+- Separate sections for books and movies
--Organized view of your entertainment queue
+- Organized view of your entertainment queue

 ## 💻 Technologies Used
 - **Frontend:** HTML5, CSS3, JavaScript (ES6+)